rjarn/Boulder/README.md

-problem 2 = fix the overall design (of notes/3D camera angle/etc) to improve visual clarity of the information.\n problem 3 = create a custom regex expression editor that saves expressions for each chart to guarantee a solution is accessible if the chart's data isn't in the             same format as other charts.\n problem 4 = figure out if the README.md is an appropiate location to place TODO items. problem 5 = figure out how to do line breaks in a README
+problem 2 = fix the overall design (of notes/3D camera angle/etc) to improve visual clarity of the information.\n problem 3 = create a custom regex expression editor that saves expressions for each chart to guarantee a solution is accessible if the chart's data isn't in the             same format as other charts.\n problem 4 = figure out if the README.md is an appropiate location to place TODO items. problem 5 = figure out how to do line breaks in a README.